Marine Plastic Waste

 - Japan Chemical Industry Association (JCIA)

-The realization of a recycling-oriented society through closer attention to the safety and environmental friendless of chemical products after use requires concerted action across the entire social spectrum, encompassing a diverse range of stakeholders.
+- The realization of a recycling-oriented society through closer attention to the safety and environmental friendliness of chemical products after use requires concerted action across the entire social spectrum, encompassing a diverse range of stakeholders.
 To make an even stronger push toward meaningful improvements, JCIA will work with the other four organizations (*) to bolster the activities of the Japan Initiative for Marine Environment (JaIME) and drive efforts forward.

 (*) Japan Plastics Industry Federation